ga-wdi-boston/wdi_7_jquery_demo_spotify_ajax/README.md

 	 This feature branch should also have a remote branch, _tracking branch_, in the github repo.

 	 ```
+	 	# Switch to the feature branch
 	 	git checkout -b <topic/feature branch name>

+	 	# Create a remote tracking branch that will exist in the Github repo
 	 	git push origin <topic/feature branch name>
 	 ```